As a green card lawyer, I’ve met too many married immigrant couples who take the permanent residence process too lightly.

 Take Rosalinda, a woman who recently visited my Riverside immigration office to discuss her deportation case.
 She had married her husband six years ago.
 However, her adjustment of status application was denied.

 Although she had divorced her first husband, she did not complete the divorce process until 10 months after she had married her current husband.
+She was seeking a green card as a spouse of a U.S. citizen.
+Her late divorce nullified her marriage status.
+This meant her green card marriage I-130 petition was invalid.

 In a different matter, Charles had divorced his first wife over 25 years ago in the Dominican Republic.